-Tesla Model 3 requires a vinyl wrap, which comes in colors and textures such as glossy, matte, brushed, or satin.
+Tesla Model 3 can get a vinyl wrap, which comes in colors and textures such as glossy, matte, brushed, or satin.
 The cost of wrapping a Tesla Model 3 depends on whether you hire a professional or DIY.
 Professional installations cost $4000-$8000, while a DIY wrap installation costs under $3000.

 Wrapping your Model 3 is a great way to change the look of your car.
 You can take your Tesla into an installer or wrap it at home.
 Keep in mind that you should pay careful attention to the type of vinyl, the color, and the texture you choose.